integer-net/Solr/doc/manual.md

 #### Attribute Filter Suggestions

-You can enter an arbitrary number of attributes here which will be displayed in the autosuggest window, including the options which are contained in the found products most.
+You can enter an arbitrary number of attributes here which will be displayed in the autosuggest window, including the options which are contained in most of the corresponding products.
 For every row you can select the attribute and the number of displayed options.
 Additionally you can define the sorting of the attributes - the attribute with the lowest value in the "Sorting" field will be shown first.